-A candidate for admission must have a baccalaureate degree in a quantitative discipline and two years of software engineering.
-Mathematical maturity and a working knowledge of a block structured language such as ALGOL, PL/I or PASCAL are also desirable.
+A candidate for admission must have a baccalaureate degree in a quantitative discipline and two years of software development experience.
+Mathematics maturity and a working knowledge of a block structured language such as ALGOL, PL/I or PASCAL are also desirable.
 An applicant should submit the following documents to the Admissions Office before the May 1 deadline for fall admission: